gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 #### Browse for extensions

-You can browse and install extensions from within VS Code.
-Bring up the Extensions view by clicking on the Extensions icon in the **Activity Bar** on the side of VS Code or from the Visual Studio Code menu, select **View** >**Extensions**.
+You can search and install extensions from within Visual Studio Code.
+Bring up the Extensions view by clicking on the Extensions icon in the **Activity Bar** on the side of VS Code or from the Visual Studio Code menu, select **View** > **Extensions**.

 ![Extensions view icon](https://raw.githubusercontent.com/gloveboxes/PyCon-Hands-on-Lab/master/Lab1-ssh-debug/resources/extensions-view-icon.png)